DebarghaG/estimate-train-time/README.md

 # Tutorials

-### Evnviroment
+### Enviroment
-In order to run Predictor, the training configurations, computing and communication operators' sampling data are required.
-In the "example_training_config" folder, there are two example configuration YAML files.
-The "regressors" folder contains the required data obtained from two real clusters as examples.
-This can run on any CPU from the past five years, as it only relies on Random Forest and XGBoost.
+The software environment is determined by the specific training frameworks employed, such as the versions of CUDA, PyTorch, FlashAttention, and others.
+While the `requirements.txt` file enumerates the necessary packages, it is the user's responsibility to specify the appropriate versions required for their use case.

    ```bash
    cd distributed_training_estimator_of_LLM
    pip install -r requirements.txt
    ```

 ### Predictor
 In order to run Predictor, the training configurations, computing and communication operators' sampling data are required.
-In the "example_training_config" folder, there are two example configuration YAML files.
-The "regressors" folder contains the required data obtained from two real clusters as examples.
+In the `example_training_config` folder, there are two example configuration YAML files.
+The `regressors` folder contains the required data obtained from two real clusters as examples.
+This can run on any CPU from the past five years, as it only relies on Random Forest and XGBoost.
    ```bash
    cd Estimator
    python mml_3d_prediction.py --config_path <path_to_config.yml>